vishvAsa/vishvAsa.github.io/content/conversations/YT/shAnkaras/nirguNa-brahma.md

 09:10 - Unexpected severity of the error.
 09:55 - Other meanings of nirguNa. - https://youtu.be/mujOCstJ97I
 11:30 - Conclusion - OK to make mistakes.
 Constructive criticism submitted.
+12:25 - Appendix - paNDita-ratnam kottimangaLam KS varadAchArya - Meaning/ object is more important than words used.
+Silly to do otherwise.
 </details>